matfax/verified-merge/README.md

    - Add or edit a branch protection rule for your main branch
    - Check ✅ **"Require signed commits"**

-2. **Deploy and Test First**:
-   - Create a test PR and enable auto-merge to trigger the action once
-   - This creates the initial "Auto-Merge Helper" status check

-3. **Enable Required Status Checks**:
+2. **Add the Workflow as a Required Check**:
-   - Return to the same branch protection rule
+   - In the same branch protection rule
    - Check ✅ **"Require status checks to pass before merging"**
-   - In the status checks list, select **"Auto-Merge Helper"**
+   - In the status checks list, search for and select your workflow name (e.g., "Auto-Merge Helper")
+   - It is possible that the workflow needs to run at least once before it appears in the list
    - Optionally check "Require branches to be up to date before merging"

-> **Important**: The status check "Auto-Merge Helper" only appears after the action runs at least once.
-Deploy the workflow first, then configure the branch protection rule.
+> **Note**: The workflow itself acts as the status check - no separate status check configuration is needed.

 ### Advanced Configuration